skylight915/HangZhou.github.io/Coding.md

 5. Initiatlizing the model with data scrapping from othe web.<br>

 Information about this project including source code is available **[here](https://github.com/skylight915/AS1_ABM_SheepGrazing)**.

+### Calculating Deaths in the 1665 Black Death Outbreak
+A code deveveloped to estimate the total death of the Black Death outbreak in 1664 based upon historical records of rats population and parish population density and to allow user inputs.
+The project is under [APACHE LICENSE, VERSION 2.0](https://www.apache.org/licenses/LICENSE-2.0) and is mainly composed of the following development steps: <br>

+Information about this project including source code is available **[here](https://github.com/skylight915/EstimatingBlackDeath1665)**.